 Intensification of Warfare against Merchant Shipping.

-The Naval Staff is proposing the adoption of the following measures for further gradual intensification and extension of the war on merchant shipping:
+The Seekriegsleitung is proposing the adoption of the following measures for further gradual intensification and extension of the war on merchant shipping:

 b.
 Permit attack without previous warning in the northern approaches to the Channel.